Your Product Analysis:

 How to Use

 • Step 3: Apply Change Up Selective Herbicide over the treatment area.
-Refer to label for reapplication intervals.
+Refer to the label for reapplication intervals.
 Follow-up applications may be required for dense infestations of perennial and biennial weeds.

 Where to Use

-Change Up Selective Herbicide is for selective broadleaf weed control on Golf course turf (fairways, aprons, roughs and tees, excluding bentgrass tees), Ornamental turf lawns(residential, institutional and industrial, Parks, cemeteries and athletic fields, Roadsides (including aprons and guardrails), rights-of-way, and other similar non-crop areas, and Sod farms.
+Change Up Selective Herbicide is for selective broadleaf weed control on Golf course turf (fairways, aprons, roughs, and tees, excluding bentgrass tees), Ornamental turf lawns(residential, institutional, and industrial, Parks, cemeteries and athletic fields, Roadsides (including aprons and guardrails), rights-of-way, and other similar non-crop areas, and Sod farms.

 When to Use